Workflow

 │

-└─ Yes → Use adopt → archive
+└─ Yes → Use plan (adopt mode) → archive

 No → How much uncertainty do you have?